-MFG-201 CNC I: Set-up & Operation
+MFG-201 CNC I: Set-up & Operation 4 credits, Fall/Spring

-A hands-on class that will teach students how to set-up and operate CNC milling centers.
-Includes an introduction to basic G&M-code programming.
+A hands-on class will teach students how to set-up and operate CNC milling centers.
+Includes an introduction to G&M-code programming.
 Designed for persons with little or no previous experience.
+Prerequisite: 3 credits of MFG-112, completion of MTH-080 and MFG-109; or instructor consent.
 Recommended: Completion of MFG-109, MFG-112 and MTH-050.

-MFG-202 CNC II: Programming & Operation 4 credits, Winter
+MFG-202 CNC II: Programming & Operation 4 credits, Winter/Summer

-Places a heavy emphasis on writing G&M-code.
-Students will be taught more advanced programming and operation of CNC milling centers and basic programming, set-up and operation of CNC turning centers.
-Recommended: Completion of MFG-201.
+Places a heavy emphasis on writing G&M machine codes.
+Students are taught more advanced programming and operation of CNC milling centers and basic programming, set-up and operation of CNC turning centers.
+Prerequisite: Pass MFG--201 or instructor consent.